 4. A course in Politics, Sociology or Psychology

 Prerequisites must be completed prior to the beginning of the fall term of the junior year.
 All courses taken to meet these prerequisites must be taken on a graded basis (no pass/D/fail option).
-AP courses or courses in which students receive a grade of D may not be used to fulfill prerequisites.
-A freshman seminar cannot be counted for a prerequisite, and one course cannot be used to fulfill more than one prerequisite.
+AP courses or Freshman Seminars may not be used to fulfill prerequisites.
+Students must receive a grade of C minus or higher in all courses used as prerequisites.
+One course cannot be used to fulfill more than one prerequisite.
 These prerequisites can be satisfied by the following courses:

 One Statistics course:

 - ECO 202 Statistics and Data Analysis for Economics

 - ECO 302 Econometrics

 - POL 345 Introduction to Quantitative Social Science

 - POL 346 Applied Quantitative Analysis

 AP Statistics will not be sufficient to fulfill this prerequisite.